GarinMcCullick/CIS171-GarinMcCullick/14_17-Hangman/README.md

-# SETUP EXAMPLE

-This Project is an app that finds the largest object in an array of objects using the Comparable interface.
+This Project is an app that uses the javafx library to create a hangman display.

-## Example Output
+## Output

 ![Sample Output](README.JPG)

 ## Analysis Steps

-When making this Object area sorter, I thought about the setup and how it should function.
-I decided that making two public classes was the direction I wanted to take as I could then instantiate the template like circle class into the GeometricObject class with the Comparable interface to filter out the largest object out of the array of objects.
+When making this display, I thought about the setup and how it should be organized.
+I decided that 3 observablelists for 3 polylines would be the best way to aproach the drawing.

 ### Design

 How did you approach your program design?
 Did you use multiple classes to define various objects?
-I desigined this app around two classes.
-A Circle class and a GeometricObject class.
-New objects or circles in this case are entered into the circle class as parameters from the array of objects in the GeometericObject class.
-From there each array object or circle is run throught the comparable interface in the circles class and then is displayed in the GeometricObject class.
+I desigined this app with the idea of 3 sections with the hang pole tripling as the pole, rope, and torso of the stick person.
+I used only 1 public class.

 ### Testing / Notes

-To test this app you have to change the area parameter inside Circles array inside the GeometricObject class.
-Changing this around is a clear and easy way to see that the app only displays the circle with the highest area among all the objects in the array.
+Testing this I played around with the list array points (x1,y1)... to change the lengths and overall flow of the polylines to create the hangman drawing.

 ## Do not change content below this line
 ## Adapted from a README Built With